-The Register of Beneficial Owners The Register was established for the purpose of preventing money laundering and terrorist financing and contains data regarding the beneficial owners of companies, foundations and trusts.
+The Register of Beneficial Owners The Register was established for the purpose of preventing money laundering and terrorist financing, and contains data on the beneficial owners of companies, foundations and trusts.

 The Beneficial Owners Register Act (BORA) forms the legal basis for the Register of Beneficial Owners.
 The Act took effect on 15 January 2018, and reports can be sent to the Register via the Federal Unternehmensserviceportal.
-First-time reports to the Register have already been made.
 The Register can be inspected as of 2 May 2018.

 Innovations introduced by the Register of Beneficial Owners